hmxmilohax/rb3-pc/README.md

 ![A screenshot of Rock Band 3, with "Find AshCentral Players" highlighted.](images/ash/findashcentralplayers.png "Rock Band 3: Find AshCentral Players")

-You should connect to the lobby you were invited into.
+You should connect to the lobby you were invited to.
 ![A screenshot of Rock Band 3, in an online lobby.](images/ash/joinlobby.png "Rock Band 3: Finding AshCentral Players")

 Again, **remember to press "Play on AshCentral" in Rock Band 3 before joining or hosting a session on GoCentral.Rocks.**